Business Acumen - Understanding Company Accounts

 Edit 515 simulations provide a complete set of business accounts after each decision period.
 These accounts follow closely the format and terminology recommended by the current International Financial Reporting Standards (IFRS).

-This provides an excellent opportunity to learn (or be taught) the meaning of, and the relationships between, the Income statement, the Balance Sheet and the Cash Flow statement, and what a manager should consider when analysing the accounts.
+This provides an excellent opportunity to learn (or be taught) the meaning of, and the relationships between, the Income statement, the Balance Sheet, the Cash Flow statement, the Profit && Loss statement and what a manager should consider when analysing the accounts.